thiago-sqr/cs50-problems/README.md

 ### pset4: Memory
 - [volume.c](/pset4/volume/volume.c) : Program that increases/decreases the volume of a .wav audio file.
-- [filter-less](/pset4/filter/filter-less) : Program that applies a filter on a BMP image file (grayscale, sepia, reflection or blur)
+- [filter-less](/pset4/filter/filter-less) : Program that applies a filter on a BMP image file (grayscale, sepia, reflection or blur).
-- [filter-more](/pset4/filter/filter-more) : Program that applies a filter on a BMP image file (grayscale, reflection, blur or edges)
+- [filter-more](/pset4/filter/filter-more) : Program that applies a filter on a BMP image file (grayscale, reflection, blur or edges).
+- [recover.c](/pset4/recover/recover.c) : Recovering JPEGs from a memory card.

+### pset5: Data Structures
 - ( . . . )

 ### practice-problems